Localie-Team/localieapp/README.md

 Example: **feat: new store page added**

 Please create a new pull request when you are ready to merge the project into the repo!
 This ensure that our CI will also test your new code.

-# Firebase

-1. Go to Tools > Firebase
-2. Authentication > Google [KOTLIN]
-  a.
-Sign in with Localie Dev account
-  b.
-Add SDK
-3. (Back in Android Studio) Firebase > Cloud Firestore
-  a.
-Add SDK